vharsh/digital-credential-plugins/sunbird-rc-esignet-integration-impl/README.md

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).
-This SunbirdRC plugin is compatible with [Esignet 1.2.1-SNAPSHOT](https://github.com/mosip/esignet/blob/ES-496/)
+This SunbirdRC plugin is compatible with [eSignet 1.2.0](https://github.com/mosip/esignet)